 \subsubsection{Informal Derivation of the Proposed Method}

 The derivation of the alerting boundary \eqref{eq:constantThreshold} follows two steps.
-First, we use Levy's inequality~\cite[Paragraph~29.1, A]{Loe:60} to bound the false detection rate by the probability that the tracked sum exceeds the threshold at the end of monitoring, i.\,e.
+First, we use (generalised) Levy's inequality\footnote{We leverage a generalised version of the inequality from \cite[Paragraph~29.1, A]{Loe:60} that allows the observations to be dependent.} to bound the false detection rate by the probability that the tracked sum exceeds the threshold at the end of monitoring, i.\,e.

 In the second step we use the Central Limit Theorem to approximate the latter probability,

 where $\Phi$ denotes the CDF of the standard normal distribution.
 Then by setting the threshold $b$ to $z_{1-\alpha/2}\cdot\sqrt{N V_N}$ (cf. \eqref{eq:constantThreshold}), we ensure that the false detection rate is under control, i.\,e. $FDR \lessapprox \alpha$.
 This is formalised in Theorem~\ref{thm:sst} below.